 - getDowntown – a partnership in Ann Arbor, Michigan, that provides local businesses and employees with information and assistance with multi-modal commuting

 - SmarTrips – a program from the Portland Bureau of Transportation that helps people in Portland, Oregon, plan the optimal mix of alternative transportation modes.

-A 2010 evaluation by the Oregon Transportation Research and Education Consortium found that targeted, customized information marketed to individuals was effective at changing traveler behavior to reduce VMT and petroleum use.
+A 2010 evaluation by the Oregon Transportation Research and Education Consortium found that targeted, customized information marketed to individuals was effective at changing traveler behavior to reduce VMT.

 In addition to saving fuel and money, people who use alternative transportation may enjoy incentives like these:

 - Commuter Rewards – a program from the Clean Air Campaign at Georgia College that rewards registered commuters with cash, gift cards, and other prizes

 - Take a Break from the Exhaust – an employee competition from the South Carolina Department of Health and Environmental Control that tracks voluntary actions to reduce vehicle miles traveled and pollution to encourage employees to use alternative transportation